University of Nebraska Medical Center

 Student workers exploring an exhibition on Level 8 of McGoogan Library.

-McGoogan Library offers a limited number of paid student internships on a semester basis.
-We will make every effort to provide paid internship experiences for applicants as budget allows.
-If applicants are also interested in unpaid internship experiences for course credit or experience building, please state that in the application materials.
+McGoogan Library offers a limited number of student internships on a semester basis.
+We are currently unable to provide paid internship experiences, but we are able to interview applicants interested in experiences for course credit or skill building.

 Qualifications: